Urethramancer/SandboxBookmarkTools/README.md

 Licence
 =======
-The code is licensed under the MIT license.
+The code is licensed under the MIT licence.
 Go nuts with it.
 Or don't.